deveshidwivedi/bookly/README.md

-# 📘 BookNest: Library Management System in C
+# Bookly: Library Management System in C

 ## Overview

-**BookNest** is a terminal-based Library Management System written in C. It allows you to manage books and users efficiently using data structures like trees, queues, and hash maps.
+**Bookly** is a terminal-based Library Management System written in C. It allows you to manage books and users efficiently using data structures like trees, queues, and hash maps.
 With support for adding, searching, issuing, and returning books, BookNest is a hands-on project to understand how backend logic can be structured for a real-world system.

----

 ## Features